imagej/imagej.github.io/pages/Clojure_Scripting.md

     [Javascript](Javascript_Scripting "wikilink") and
     [JRuby](JRuby_Scripting "wikilink").
   - {% include github repo='fiji'
-    path='plugins/Analyze/Dynamic\_ROI\_Profiler.clj' label='Dynamic'
+    path='plugins/Analyze/Dynamic\_ROI\_Profiler.clj' label='Dynamic ROI
-    %}: illustrates how to add a MouseMotionListener and a WindowListener to an ImageWindow of an open image.
+    Profiler' %}: illustrates how to add a MouseMotionListener and a WindowListener to an ImageWindow of an open image.
 Reads out the ROI (Region Of Interest), and if it's a line, polyline or rectangle, plots the profile of pixel intensity along the line.
 As the mouse